 I remember one of my best friends coming to meet my new baby daughter when she was born.
 I was so busy taking pictures of my baby that I did not take any of my friend.
 My friend died very unexpectedly just a few weeks later and it absolutely broke my heart that I had not captured photos of our last visit together.
 The same happened with my Dad.
 As I mentioned above, he drove to town just two days before his death and we surprised my children at school.
 I wanted to take photos of the kids with him because they were so excited to have him there but then I changed my mind because I did not want to embarrass them in front of their friends in the cafeteria by having mom snap photos!
 I can’t tell you how much I regret that now.
 So please learn from my mistakes.
 Don’t wait for a special occasion to take pictures of your children (and you) with your parents and loved ones.
 Once they are gone, pictures are one of the most valuable memories you will have.

 7. Don’t let them drive you crazy –

 I can vividly remember my words – “Why does my mom ALWAYS have to call right when we sit down for dinner???
 It is so annoying!”
 Do you know that I would give my right arm just to have that phone ring one time with her on the other end today?
 I know parents drive you crazy.
 I know they stick their nose into things that are none of their business.
-I know they nit-pick every little thing you do and scrutinize the way you raise your kids.
+I know some will nit-pick every little thing you do and scrutinize the way you raise your kids.
 But they do it because they love you, and guess what?
 You are going to do the same thing to your children one day.